josejhkim/tp/docs/UserGuide.md

 1. **Create a wedding** using the `createWedding` command.
 2. **Set the wedding as active** using the `setWedding` command.
-3. Once a wedding is set as active, all operations like adding guests, tables, or assigning seats apply **only to that active wedding**.
+3. Once a wedding is set as active, all operations like adding persons, tables, or assigning seats apply **only to that active wedding**.
-4. You can view and manage each wedding’s guests, tables, and RSVP details independently.
+4. You can view and manage each wedding’s persons, tables, and RSVP details independently.

 >  **Note:** You can only interact with one wedding at a time.
-You must `setWedding` before performing most other commands (e.g., `addGuest`, `addTable`, etc.).
+You must `setWedding` before performing most other
+> commands (e.g., `addPerson`, `addTable`, etc.).

 ---